Priyanuj-Gogoi/test/docs/bdscript/functions/webhookUsername.md

 $nomention
 $trimContent
 ```
-These two functions were used for disabling the default command author mention and remove multiple spaces from the author's message.
+These two functions are used for disabling the default command author mention and removing duplicate spaces from the author's message.

 ```
 $argsCheck[>1;Usage: `!webhook.user <URL> (Username)`]
 ```
-`$argsCheck[]` is being used here for limiting the author to supply at least one argument.
+This function limits the author to supply at least one argument.
+If the author doesn't provide, then it throws the provided custom error message stated in the 2<sup>nd</sup> argument of `$argsCheck[]` function.

 ```
 $var[Name;$replaceText[$message;$message[1];;1]]
 ```
-absnsnsns
+`$replaceText[]` is used here to exclude the Webhook URL...(To be continued)

 ```
 $if[$var[Name]!=]